txjmp/decimal4/API.md

 Fmt(widthPrecision float64, currency ...string) string
 * returns *this* formatted with width.precision and comma thousands separators
 * if optional currency is specified, output will have symbol prefixed to value
-* see included currency examples (Dollar, Euro, Yen, ...) at top of decimal4.go
+* see included currency examples (Dollar, Euro, Yen, ...) at top

 Fmt Examples: